 Conventional Ignition-Systems consist of two sets of primary and secondary circuit windings.
 The battery supplies 12 volts to the ignition coil through contact breaker points.
 It charges the primary windings and also magnetizes the core of the coil.

-However, the second wind is not connected to the primary winding, one end of it is grounded, and the other end goes through a large number of insulated cables in the distributor cap.
-When you turn on the ignition switch, the current passes through the primary winding to the ground (earth) through the contact points.
+The second wind is not connected to the primary winding.
+Instead, one end of it is grounded, and the other end passes through numerous insulated cables in the distributor cap.
+Upon turning on the ignition switch, the current flows through the contact points to the ground (earth) via the primary winding.

 The moving cam is attached to the distributor’s drive shaft which is driven by the engine.
 When the drive shaft rotates, it turns the cam.
 When the cam movable breaker pushes it to the hand, it lifts it from its seat.
 That’s why contact is broken.
 As soon as the contact is cut off, it makes a secondary turn with a high-voltage current of about 20,000 to 25,000 volts.